 • fill in a worksheet arranged by the Office of Enforcement Operations (OEO);

 • complete the additional documentation as stated in the above-mentioned forms.
 Our immigration lawyers in Miami can provide more information on what these documents may consist of.
 They can also help you obtain any type of visa, from investment visa for Miami to a spouse visa.
 This visa can be used to acquire USA citizenship.

 Restrictions for the S visa holders in the U.S.

 S visa holders do have certain restrictions when they live in the U.S. These restrictions are:

 • Reporting to the Attorney General every three months on their location and endeavors;

 • The visa holder must not be convicted of an offence which is carrying a punishment of one or more years of imprisonment;

 • He or she has to agree not to contest a deportation order;

 • Agreeing to any other restrictions on their stay as imposed by the Attorney General.

-Please contact our Miami immigration lawyers for further guidance and assistance on this type of visa for the U.S.
+Please contact our Miami immigration lawyers for further guidance and assistance on this type of visa and on the residence permit in USA.